Ask these questions to find the best employee for your company.

 Questions about past work experiences

-Odds are, if you brought an applicant in for an interview, they have experience of some sort, whether it's college internships or years of professional work.
-Find out more about your applicants' background, dedication and expertise in the field by digging into their past.
+If you brought an applicant in for an interview, odds are they have experience of some sort, whether it's college internships or years of professional work.
+Find out more about your applicant's background, dedication and expertise in the field by digging into their past.
 Here are some questions to ask:

-- Why did you leave/do you plan to leave your most recent job?
+- Why did you leave (or why do you plan to leave) your most recent job?

 - What is one accomplishment you're most proud of and why?